daremat/es6-epf/README.md

 ## Setup

 - Copy up all files from [`resources/setup`](resources/setup) to your working directory.
-This folder contains sources for both the server and the front-end that composes our application.
+This folder contains sources for the back-end and the front-end that compose our web application.

 Our web application will work together with a server.
 Set it up right now:
  - install the dependencies